LP2X0X/PROGRAMMING/Web Dev/5 - React/5.2 - State, Event and Forms Interactive Components/5.2.1 - Terms/Controlled Components.md

 A **controlled component** in React is a form element (like `<input>`, `<textarea>`, or `<select>`) whose **value is controlled by React state** — not by the DOM.

+> This means that the value of the form element is set and updated through React state, making React the "single source of truth" for the form data.

 ---

 ## 🧠 Think of it like this: